uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

 * TODO: Detector stuff?

 # Quartus Setup #

 * A setup script for the quartus environment is located at `common/firmware/util/altera/quartus.sh` you can also place this to your `.bashrc`

 # Installation Hardware #

 * Programm the Clk board in such a way that it has two synchronized clk outputs (each having 125MHz).
   One needs to be a differential LVDS clk and the other one needs to be a CMOS output.
   (TODO: upload a configuration file here, is there soldering needed for CMOS output?)
 * Connect the two clks to the FPGA Boards (TODO: add picture from the lab with the connections)
 * Remark: for the testing the A10 board standalone one can just connect the two SMA ports on the board (TODO: picture)
 * TODO: Picture of placing the A10 board in the PC with connected power cables.
 * TODO: what is missing?

 # Installation Software #

 * `git clone git@bitbucket.org:mu3e/online.git`
 * `git checkout DEV-BRANCH`
-* `git submodule update —init —-recursive`
+* `git submodule update --init --recursive`
 * `mkdir build`
 * `cd build`
 * `cmake ..`